 SCCGS is a not-for-profit, 501(c)(3), all-volunteer group of genealogists founded in 1977 and incorporated in 1978.

 Our members abstract, transcribe, translate, and index many, many, St. Clair County records of genealogical importance.
-These resources are preserved in books and in our award-winning Quarterly, a 60-page tome issued four times a year for members.
-Timely topics reach members and the general pubic in our eight-page Newsletter and Facebook page.
-Monthly events feature speakers on genealogy topics, open to the public at no charge.
+These resources are preserved in our award-winning Quarterly, and in books, for purchase or perusal at the Belleville Public Library Archives during its operating hours.
+Here are some of the Society’s holdings.
+Timely topics reach Members in the eNews and Facebook page.
 We showcase SCCGS at national or regional conferences when held within driving distance and host an all-day conference of our own on occasion.
 Together, these are ways SCCGS fulfills its educational purpose.

 Our members reside across the United States and a few countries abroad.
-Annual membership is the basis for significant acquisitions of genealogical importance which we share at the Belleville Public Library.
+Annual membership is the basis for significant acquisitions of genealogical importance, again, which we fund and share at the Belleville Public Library.
 Whether new to genealogy or seasoned researchers, our members are passionate about preserving and safeguarding records of genealogical value.

-SCCGS is a member of the Federation of Genealogical Societies (FGS), the National Genealogical Society (NGS), and the Illinois State Genealogical Society (ISGS).
+SCCGS is a member of the National Genealogical Society (NGS), and an associate society of the Illinois State Genealogical Society (ISGS).

 - click Contact Us on the main menu above.

 President: Samantha Bailey

 2nd VP: Allyson Tilton

 Treasurer: Susan Bohm

 Education Chair: open